HOME WISE Uranium Project > Mining & Milling > Issues > New Uranium Mining Projects - Asia >

 Mitsubishi Corporation joins Areva with uranium exploration in Mongolia

 On Dec.
-21, 2009, Areva announced that it has invited Mitsubishi Corporation external link to participate in the development of its uranium exploration assets in Mongolia with the possibility of acquiring 34% of Areva Mongol over time.
+21, 2009, Areva announced that it has invited Mitsubishi Corporation to participate in the development of its uranium exploration assets in Mongolia with the possibility of acquiring 34% of Areva Mongol over time.
 Areva currently holds 36 uranium exploration licenses on more than 14,000 km2 in both the Dornogobi and Sukhbaatar provinces.

 Areva signs agreement with Mongolia